 Diversity, Equity, Inclusion, & Belonging at The Agnes Irwin School

-Honoring and celebrating the individuality of all of our students, families, teachers, and staff, fosters a truly inclusive, diverse, and equitable community.
+Honoring and celebrating the individuality of our students, families, and faculty fosters an inclusive, diverse, and equitable community.

 The Agnes Irwin School is committed to equity and inclusion.
 We invite you to read our latest DEIB Philosophy Statement.
 This statement speaks to what our school values as a community, it is grounded in our mission and values, and addresses why diversity is important and how it is an essential condition of our institution's excellence.
 It reflects input and contributions from students, parents, faculty, alumnae, administrators, faculty/staff, and the Board of Trustees.

 We are committed to listening, learning, and working together to collectively make The Agnes Irwin School a truly anti-racist institution.
 If you have experienced or observed acts of racism or unconscious bias while part of the Agnes Irwin community, either in the present or in the past, please use this form to share your story with us.
 Our diversity, equity, and inclusion team is actively monitoring all submissions, and any matters involving current members of faculty or staff will be seriously and appropriately investigated.
 Issues involving current students or other community members will also be evaluated for further action.

 We invite diverse speakers to campus to speak on equity and inclusion , including Pakistani-born internationally ranked squash player Maria Toorpakai-Wazir.

 Participants celebrate, embrace, and raise awareness on the importance of diversity and inclusion, beyond race and skin color, to our community and the world.

 Each Friday, Upper School students gather during their lunch period to respectfully discuss challenging topics like the political divide, sexual harassment, mental health, and race relations.